saich9424/SOEN-691-PROJECT/README.md

 | Runtime | 930000 ms | 768000 ms |

 ### Conclusion

-* The RMSE, MEA and MSE of content based is higher than the collaborative.
-In other words, als based filtering technique better predicts the rating.
+  - The RMSE, MEA, and MSE of content-based is higher than the collaborative.
+The ALS based filtering technique better predicts the rating.
-* Restaurant ratings are diverse in content-based recommender.
+  - Restaurant ratings are diverse in content-based recommender.
-* Content based recommended the restaurants that have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
+  - Content-based recommended the restaurants that have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
-* Collaborative Filtering algorithm has the limitations of Cold-start problem where a recommender does not have the adequate information about a user or an item to make relevant predictions.
-Data Sparsity Is the problem that occurs as a result of lack of enough information.
+  - Collaborative Filtering algorithm has the limitations of Cold-start problem where a recommender does not have adequate information about a user or an item to make relevant predictions.
+Data Sparsity Is the problem that occurs as a result of a lack of information.

 ## IV.
 Limitations & Future Work